 Another tool reducing the number of children in child care institutions is provision of services for guardians and foster parents.
 A special system of training and assistance has been established and a special training program has started in 2008.
 In the period of 2008-2012 more then 1,500 guardians and foster parents participated in this program.

 Children’s participation in decision-making processes is implemented by including their representatives in councils and working groups.
 In Lithuania, from 2005, the Child Wellbeing Council unites representatives of the relevant ministries and NGOs and the Pupils Parliament.
-The Pupils Parliament is comprised of representatives from different regions of the country and they cooperate with public institutions, working groups, etc. In 2012, the Child Wellbeing Council met twice and discussed the questions on Child Medium Supervision Law .
+The Pupils Parliament is comprised of representatives from different regions of the country and they cooperate with public institutions, working groups, etc. In 2012, the Child Wellbeing Council met twice and discussed the questions on the Low on Minimum and Medium Supervision of the Child (adopted in 2007).
 Children also have their representatives in School Councils, which consists of teachers, parents and students.

 According to the Recommendation in the field of reduction of child poverty and social exclusion, three strategic directions could be distinguished: